minyandafna/minyandafna.github.io/_events/2019-11-22-friday-night-minyan.md

 address: TBA
 ---

-Please join us for our traditional egalitarian Friday evening service!
+Please join us for our Friday evening service followed by a scrumptious kosher potluck dinner!
+<a href="https://docs.google.com/spreadsheets/d/1q12vufx04G3vW1-oMGLPu_KcsqNfGMQcKIm8kmHgXpk/edit?usp=sharing" style="margin-right: 10px" class="btn btn-primary">RSVP for the potluck</a>

 Please let us know if you have any questions - email [info at minyandafna . org](mailto:info@minyandafna.org)

 Looking forward to seeing you there!

+_In an effort to accommodate all members of our community, please bring food items that are in accordance with the Minyan Dafna Kashrut Policy available at minyandafna.org._

 _There may be a flight of stairs up to the entrance of this home._